ZcashFoundation/zebra/.github/pull_request_template.md

 Check before marking the PR as ready for review:
   - [ ] Will the PR name make sense to users?
-    - [ ] Does it need extra CHANGELOG info?
+    - [ ] For significant changes: Is there a summary in the CHANGELOG?
     - [ ] Does the PR have a priority label?
   - [ ] Have you added or updated tests?
   - [ ] Is the documentation up to date?